farm-ng/amiga-dev-kit/website/docs/examples/file_reader/README.md

 1. **Python Programming**: Mastery of Python is essential, as the example employs foundational concepts such as functions, conditional statements, and working with third-party libraries.

-2. **File Handling**: Proficiency in reading from and processing files in Python, particularly binary log files.
-The essence of this example is to demonstrate how to navigate through and interpret data from a log file.

-3. **OpenCV**: A foundational understanding of the OpenCV library, particularly functions related to image decoding and display, as the example showcases how to visualize camera images from the log file.
+2. **OpenCV**: A foundational understanding of the OpenCV library, particularly functions related to image decoding and display, as the example showcases how to visualize camera images from the log file.
 :::